Oracle will partner with TikTok, but will this satisfy Trump?

 The decision comes a week before the Trump administration plans to ban the social video app if it continues to be owned by ByteDance.

 The Trump administration has put pressure on ByteDance to divest TikTok’s U.S. operations because of national security issues.
-Trump has raised concerns about whether TikTok gives information about U.S. users to the Chinese government.
+President Trump has raised concerns about whether TikTok gives information about U.S. users to the Chinese government.
 TikTok says that it has not and that it stores its U.S. user data in Virginia and backs it up in Singapore.

 Oracle on Monday confirmed its involvement, saying it “will serve as the trusted technology provider” for TikTok.